SoMarkAI/SoMarkDownViewer/README.md

 1. Real-time editing and rendering of SoMarkDown documents.
 2. Bi-directional synchronized scrolling with logical alignment.
 3. Bi-directional click-to-jump position mapping.

+We also provide the Gradio plugin [gradio-somarkdown](https://github.com/SoMarkAI/gradio_somarkdown), which can replace the Markdown component in Gradio.

 ## Installation